junsulee75/jslib/README.md

 # jslib
-My personal minimum set of library collections that my tools and scripts have dependency.
-To ship those in a new environment easily.
+My personal minimum set of library collections that are required for my frequently used tools and scripts.

+Two purposes.
+- To ship libraries to a new empty system.
+- To keep consistent libraries reference on mutli user systems where changes happen and unstable.